Education:Nottingham Girls’ High School (1984-1996). Imperial College, University of London (1997-2001); University of Glasgow (2002-2006)

 Qualifications:A-levels in biology, chemistry and English; BSc (Hons) in applied biology and a PhD in behvioural ecology

-I help pharmaceutical companies tell doctors and patients about drugs and diseases, and make sure all my colleagues are producing high-quality written work without any mistakes.
+My Work: I help pharmaceutical companies tell doctors and patients about drugs and diseases, and make sure all my colleagues are producing high-quality written work without any mistakes.

 When pharmaceutical companies have a new drug, they want to make sure that doctors and nurses know about it – which diseases it’s for, how it works, how effective it is and any side effects it might cause.
 They can also provide information to patients about their disease and about possible therapies for it.
 It’s my job to help pharmaceutical companies do all of this.

-So, what does a scientific adviser actually do?
+So, what does an editorial director actually do?

-I have quite a broad remit (it’s the benefit of a vague job title!) so what I do varies a lot from day to day and client to client.
+I have quite a broad remit so what I do varies a lot from day to day and client to client.

 A lot of my job revolves around clinical trials – big tests set up by pharma companies to see if their drugs are any good (see links below).
 A big part of my role is helping them communicate the results of their clinical trials to doctors.
 This means understanding the data from doctors’ points of view (“why should I prescribe this to my patients?”), the patient’s point of view (“is this drug suitable for someone with my illness?”) and also from the pharma company’s point of view (“We’ve invested £millions on developing this drug; we want doctors to choose to prescribe it rather than our competitor if it’s right for their patient”).